Your Cart ()

 Conclusion

-Residential Safe Rooms vs Storm Shelters is a tough decision, but you must have one in your home or business when disaster strikes!
-The Safe Room vs Storm Shelter debate is a decision that each person has to make on their own.
-Installing ground Safe Rooms, underground storm shelters, in-ground storm shelters can be expensive, so the best option might be to make preparations like building up your emergency supply kit or signing up for an early warning system to give yourself time to prepare before disaster strikes.
-To keep your family safe, the best option for Safe Rooms vs Underground Shelters is to have both.
+Residential Safe Rooms vs. Storm Shelters is a tough decision, but you must have one in your home or business when disaster strikes!
+The Safe Room vs. Storm Shelter debate is a decision each person must make on their own.
+Installing ground Safe Rooms, underground storm shelters, and in-ground storm shelters can be expensive, so the best option might be to make preparations like building up your emergency supply kit or signing up for an early warning system to give yourself time to prepare before disaster strikes.
+To keep your family safe, the best option for Safe Rooms vs. Underground Shelters is to have both.
 As long as it complies with the FEMA guidelines, safe rooms are great if you want the ultimate protection.
-On the latter, an underground storm shelter will be fine if it is following the National Storm Shelter Association.
+An underground storm shelter will be fine if it follows the National Storm Shelter Association.

 Older Post Newer Post